Abu Zubaydah: European Court of Human Rights decision

 On 24 July 2014, the European Court of Human Rights (ECHR) ruled that Poland had violated the European Convention on Human Rights when it cooperated with US allowing the CIA to hold and torture Zubaydah and Abd al-Rahim al-Nashiri on its territory in 2002–2003.
 The court ordered the Polish government to pay each of the men €100,000 in damages.
 It also awarded Zubaydah €30,000 to cover his costs.

 On 31 May 2018, the ECHR ruled that Romania and Lithuania also violated the rights of Abu Zubaydah and Abd al-Rahim al-Nashiri in 2003–2005 and in 2005–2006 respectively, and Lithuania and Romania were ordered to pay €100,000 in damages each to Abu Zubaydah and Abd al-Nashiri.

+In 2026 he entered into a confidential out of court settlement for substantial damages from the British Government resulting from his civil action for damages arising from the UK state having been complicit in his torture.

 U.S. Supreme Court decision

 In connection with the European Court of Human Rights proceedings, Zubaydah filed suit in the U.S. seeking disclosure of information related to the matter.
 The U.S. government intervened, seeking to assert a state secrets privilege.
 The U.S. district court decided in favor of the government and dismissed the case.
 On appeal, the dismissal was reversed on a ruling that the state secrets privilege did not apply to information that was already publicly known.
-The Supreme Court reversed the appeal ruling in United States v.
+In 2022, the Supreme Court reversed the appeal ruling in United States v.
 Zubaydah, explaining that the state secrets privilege applies to the existence (or nonexistence) of a secret CIA facility and that revelation by government would confirm or deny that state secret.